• Old Detroit as the settlement existed until 1952

-Detroit, or the Old Detroit, as the settlement is often referred to today, existed until 1952.
+Detroit, or Old Detroit, as the settlement is often referred to today, existed until 1952.

 In 1938, the US Congress authorized the 463-foot-high and 1,523-foot-long Detroit Dam to provide flood control, hydroelectricity, and irrigation.
 After the delay caused by World War II, the Army Corps of Engineers began clearing over 3,000 acres of land for the dam's reservoir.
 That included the town.

 The community had been moved to higher grounds by 1952.
 The present iconic Cedars Restaurant and Lounge are actually one of the buildings moved to the new location on sleds.
-After the Dam went operational in 1953, the North Santiam River turned into a 9-mile-long reservoir drowning the Old Detroit.
+After the Dam went operational in 1953, the North Santiam River turned into a 9-mile-long reservoir drowning Old Detroit.
 This reservoir is currently known as Detroit Lake.
-Almost every winter, however, when the water levels in the lake drop, remnants of the old town emerge.
+When the water levels in the lake drop, remnants of the old town emerge.

-Nowadays, Detroit Lake and state park are ones of the major recreation resources in Western Oregon offering year-round activities, such as fishing, boating, swimming, water skiing, snow skiing, camping, hiking, snowboarding, hot springs, and many others.
+Nowadays, Detroit Lake and state park are major recreation resources in Western Oregon offering year-round activities, such as fishing, boating, swimming, water skiing, snow skiing, camping, hiking, snowboarding, hot springs, and many others.

 - Drive 50 miles on Highway 22.